Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Sika Deer History

-Sika deer is native to southern Japan.
+Sika deer is native to East Asia, particularly to southern Japan.
 They were introduced in Maryland in 1916 when Clement Henry put them on James Island.
 Today, they are found on the lower Eastern Shore continues.
 Sikas were once introduced either for hunting purposes or as ornamental animals in the USA, the British Isles, New Zealand, the Czech Republic, and other European countries.

 The history of sika deer in the United States traces back to the late 19th century when they were introduced to the country.
 The initial importation of sika deer to the United States occurred in the late 1800s, primarily for ornamental purposes in private estates and game parks.